Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 ---

+There is no cross-platform way to get the MTU in any language!

+---

 Boxels refer to a nomenclature I have developed over the years:

 * Pixels: containers for a specific color in a 2D image